alverena/documentation/user_guide/business_intelligence/rfm_user.rst

 |

 To simplify creation of the marketing list, you can filter data using a predefined segment.
 Assuming that you have created the "Top customers" segment as described in the `Example 2.
-Top customers segment <./rfm-user-guide#example1-likely-churn-candidates>`__ , but in step 4, instead of applying individual filters on recency, frequency and monetary values, use the **Apply Segment** filter and select the "Top customers" segment for it.
+Top customers segment <./rfm-user#example2-top-customers-segment>`__ , in step 3, instead of applying individual filters on recency, frequency and monetary values, use the **Apply Segment** filter and select the "Top customers" segment for it.

 |